You can find our 2018 Election Platform here

 - Increased investment in Affordable Housing in Budget 2019

-- Imporvements to Lansdowne Park: after our release of a new vision, car traffic was restricted between Aberdeen Square and Aberdeen Pavillion, and new seating areas and proper shading to be added to the square.
+- Improvements to Lansdowne Park: after our release of a new vision, car traffic was restricted between Aberdeen Square and Aberdeen Pavilion, and new seating areas and proper shading to be added to the square.